 Sweeten up your mornings with a slice of delicious applesauce oatmeal breakfast cake!
-It’s got fresh apples, applesauce, hearty oats, and loads of cinnamon sugar in every bite.
-This is a classic recipe that you’ll find yourself making over and over again!
+This cake has soft apples, lots of applesauce, oats, and cinnamon sugar.
+It doesn't get any better!

 After making my Applesauce Breakfast Cake, I knew I had to make an oatmeal version soon after.
 It is SO good!

-This is the perfect cake for fall.
+This is the perfect cake to make for the cozy autumn weather.
 Let’s begin!

-For more cake recipes, try Blueberry Breakfast Cake, Peach Blueberry Cake, and Chocolate Plum Cake.
+For more cake recipes, try Carrot Coffee Cake, Apple Coffee Cake, and Easy Strawberry Rhubarb Cake.

 Jump to: